 Prof Richard Grenyer is a Fellow and Tutor in Geography, and an Associate Professor in Biodiversity and Biogeography at the School of Geography and the Environment.
 He teaches the physical aspects of the geography course, including ecology, geomorphology, remote sensing, statistics, biogeography, biodiversity conservation, and global environmental change.
 His research interests are in the role of space in macroevolution, and how to use mathematics and computing to make conservation more efficient and effective.
 He particularly works on mammals and plants.

-We interview most, but not all applicants, to read Geography at Jesus.
-Decisions about whom to interview are made on the basis of information on applicants’ UCAS forms, past and predicted examination performance, and where available, contextualised GCSE data.
+Decisions about whom to interview are made on the basis of information on applicants’ UCAS forms, past and predicted examination performance, the Geography Admissions Test score (see below), and where available, contextualised GCSE data.

 Applicants receive two interviews: one in human and one in physical geography.
 We are looking for an ability to identify the key arguments and to express these clearly.
 No prior training in critical thinking is required for this exercise.
 In the interview applicants can expect to be questioned about the article.
 They may also be asked to comment on a variety of graphical, cartographic and tabulated data which are given to them during the interview, and may be asked questions arising from other aspects of their geography course.